Frequently Asked Questions

 And We Evolve subscription saves time, saves money, and gives you access to unique clothes you wouldn’t find elsewhere.

 And We Evolve is owned and operated by a small but mighty team of women in Philadelphia.
 (Do you miss “the old” New York/ San Francisco/ Los Angeles/ Austin/ Denver/ Portland?
 Come join us in Philadelphia, where the rents are affordable enough that young women with an idea can rent a big, bright loft in a warehouse and start an environmentally friendly fashion company.)

-How does shopping #REVOLVED have an environmental impact?
+How does a secondhand clothing subscription box have an environmental impact?

-I hear people using the term "Fast Fashion" and I don't fully understand what that means.
+I hear people using the term "fast fashion," but i don't really understand what that means.